The general responsibilities of the Family Support Specialist are:

 - Monitor and respond as necessary to agency reports (Data Edit/Accuracy Reports), in conjunction with Finance Director

-- Attend and participate in professional conferences, trainings, statewide and regional meetings, and other related events.
+- Attend, participate and represent ELCFG at professional conferences, trainings, statewide and regional meetings, and other related events in a professional and tactful manner.

 - Submit corrective action responses to FLOEL, as assigned.